ha1tch/tosid-go/docs/tosid-kmac-enabled-AI-AXI-AAI.md

 }

 // Key questions:
-// - How to personalize ASI tutoring for individual learning styles?
+// - How to personalize AXI tutoring for individual learning styles?
-// - What pedagogical approaches work best with ASI systems?
+// - What pedagogical approaches work best with AXI systems?
-// - How to ensure equitable access to ASI educational tools?
+// - How to ensure equitable access to AXI educational tools?
 ```

 ### Societal Research Priorities